Zollinger-Harned Company Building: 20th century

-In 1922, William Zollinger died, and his interests were purchased by the Vollmer family.
+The "Zollinger" refers to a W.R.
+Zollinger, who owned a department store in Canton, OH.
+In addition to W.R.
+Lawfer Co., Polwell had also purchased Zollinger's store in Ohio and a third store owned by a Mr. Smith in Wilmington, Delaware.
+Polwell used the "Zollinger" name for all three stores to further his plan of establishing a chain of department stores.

 In 1926, the store expanded again by purchasing 605 Hamilton Street, which it incorporated into its existing building.
 As part of the expansion, the store was remodeled into a seven bay wide building with Classical Revival style influences.
 It featured architectural terra cotta panels and richly detailed bronze display window surrounds.
 This remodeling was completed in 1926.

+Nathan Polwell passed ownership over to his nephew Charles E. Polwell, who retained ownership until 1960.
+At that point, ownership was taken over by Allen Theodore Vollmer and Robert V.H.
+Harned.
+Allen Vollmer served as president until he retired due to poor health in 1963, when his son Donald Vollmer assumed control.

-The store operated successfully for decades, and was the first of the Allentown department stores to open a branch at the suburban Whitehall Mall in 1966.
+The store operated successfully for decades, and was the first of the Allentown department stores to open a branch at Whitehall Mall in Whitehall Township, an Allentown suburb, in 1966.

 In 1970, Donald Vollmer, then president of the store, purchased Bears Department Store in York, Pennsylvania and renamed it Zollinger-Harned, making it the third store in the then Zollinger-Harned chain.
-A fourth store in the Wyoming Valley Mall near Wilkes-Barre was opened in 1971.
+A fourth store in the Wyoming Valley Mall near Wilkes-Barre opened in 1971.

-However, like many other major department stores in the 1970s, suburbanization and the growth of shopping malls led to declining sales of large department stores in Central Business Districts.
+Like many other major department stores in the 1970s, however, suburbanization and the growth of indoor shopping malls led to declining sales of large department stores in Allentown's central business district.
 In 1975, Zollinger's was still profitable, but in 1976 the losses began to mount.

 In February 1977, Vollmer sold his interest to Allentown clothier Sigmund Levin for $1 and other considerations.
 A month later, Levin filed for Chapter 13 bankruptcy protection from creditors while the company reorganized.
-Over the next 11 months, the company went through a variety of efforts to return to financial health.
+Over the next eleven months, the company initiated a variety of tactics to return to financial health, but the financial slide continued.

-The slide continued, however.
-A few months after the petition was filed, the company abandoned its York store and its merchandise was eventually sold and the store closed.
-In October 1977, the Wyoming Valley Mall store was sold to Hess's.
-Lastly, the Allentown flagship and the Whitehall Mall stores lasted through the Christmas shopping season of 1977.
+A few months after the petition was filed, the company abandoned its York store, and its merchandise was eventually sold and the store closed.
+In October 1977, its Wyoming Valley Mall store was sold to Hess's.
+Its Allentown flagship and Whitehall Mall stores lasted through the Christmas shopping season of 1977.
 However, Zollinger-Harned filed for complete bankruptcy on January 30, 1978, and closed its doors for the last time.